 Set in an alternate history World War I, the series features the efforts of a group of pilots and spies (The Twilight Patrol) as they fight against of a group of sorcerers known as the Mysteriarchs of the Abyss.
 The Mysteriarchs exploit the Great War as a source for their magic, which is powered by destruction of beautiful things.
 Like modern multi-national corporations, the sorcerers are working both sides of the conflict.

 Captain Hollister is an orphan who became one of the most feared aces of the Great War, a patriot ever alert for trouble.
 And trouble has found Congrieve, in spades, in the form of Cassiopeia Peyotrovna Lampreyv, the deposed queen of a hidden Carpathian kingdom.
 She is gifted with superb skills for handling planes and men — but a rare form of hemophilia turned the whites of her eyes to blood red and left her with a constant need for transfusions.
 The queen has beguiled Congrieve to join her fight against the Mysteriarchs of the Abyss.
 Congrieve and the queen are accompanied by a number of others, conceptually understood to be the Twilight Patrol, but never named as such within the narrative.
 Congrieve’s closest friend, Captain Orville Wootin is a mad genius, brilliant airman, spymaster, poet and philosopher, who never fails to deliver the goods — except when he’s out of his mind.
-Peyotr Lampreyv — Cassiopeia’s fourteen-year-old son, is afflicted by the same genetic disorder as his mother, and Chaim Ben-Zimra — The queen’s private physician, a rabbi, a cabbalist and mystic with a preternatural understanding of the dark forces threatening our mortal realm.
+Peyotr Lampreyv — Cassiopeia’s fourteen-year-old son, is afflicted by the same genetic disorder as his mother.
+Chaim Ben-Zimra — The queen’s private physician, a rabbi, a cabbalist, and mystic is gifted with a preternatural understanding of the dark forces threatening our mortal realm.

 In the opening novel, Orville Wootin warns Hollister Congrieve that the Central Powers have started using a mysterious new weapon that has devastating capabilities.
 Congrieve tries to convince General Bainbride to halt an imminent attack against a major German stronghold, but Bainbride refuses.
 The attack goes forward.
 The Germans loose hordes of carnivorous flies upon the Allies.
 A slaughter ensues.